-When two muscle cars line up on the strip, ready to have a quarter-mile battle, it is never more exciting than it is when two rare and powerful classics take the field against each other.
-Here’ a ‘71 LS6 Corvette and a ’68 Hemi Super Bee get ready to duke it out before going head to head in a blisteringly fast duel.
+Two muscle cars lining up on the strip for a quarter-mile battle is exciting.
+But that excitement is even greater when two rare and powerful classics take the field against each other.
+Here, a ’71 LS6 Chevrolet Corvette and a ’68 Dodge Hemi Super Bee get ready to duke it out before going head to head in a blisteringly fast duel.

-Remember, in 1968, there were only 128 Super Bees with Hemis made altogether, so to find one out here on the track is a special treat.
-Lined up next to a 1971 Vette, of which only 188 were ever made; well, that is just plain sweet.
+Dodge made only 125 Super Bees with Hemis, so to find one on the track is a special treat.
+Lined up next to a 1971 Vette — of which only 188 were ever made — it's just plain cool.

-The 425-horsepower 426-Hemi-powered Super Bee sports factory dual quads, while the 1971 LS6 Corvette with its monster Corvette 454 has a factory solid lifter cam and aluminum heads.
-It too throws out 425 horsepower according to Corvette Action Center, so on paper, the race couldn’t be any closer.
+The 425-horsepower 426-Hemi-powered Super Bee boasts factory dual quads, whereas the 1971 LS6 Corvette with its monster Corvette 454 has a factory solid lifter cam and aluminum heads.
+It, too, throws out 425 horsepower, according to Corvette Action Center; on paper, the race couldn’t be any closer.

-The combined power of these two street kings can be felt when they pull to the line and rev their engines in tandem.
-When the green lights up, they put on a show that features speed, power and a race that will go down in the history books.
+The combined power of these two street kings is evident when they pull to the line and rev their engines in tandem.
+When the green lights flash, the drivers put on a show that features speed, power and a race for the history books.

 Tune into the event in the video below, and share if you’re a fan of these race classic powerhouses.